horasal/rock-benchmark/README.md

-# ooc-beanchmark
+# ooc(rock)-beanchmark
-Benchmark programs for ooc programming langugae
+Benchmark programs for rock, an implemention of ooc programming langugae

 Clone this, or just copy them to your repo.